brainstorm/ssh-stamp/docs/nlnet_grant_application.md

 > What are significant technical challenges you expect to solve during the project, if any?)

 Rust embedded and especially [esp-rs/esp-hal][esp-hal], which is what this project relies upon to begin with, are in a relatively young state of maturity.

+Also the implementation of a suitable PTY/TTY layer that has the right amount of compatibility with off the shelf SSH clients can be non trivial.

 # Ecosystem